Slaughter: how animals are killed

 What is halal slaughter?

-Since the animal must be alive, but not necessarily conscious, halal slaughter consists of both stun and non-stun methods.
-There is significant opposition within the Muslim community to stun methods as many argue this causes more suffering to the animal and may cause the body of the animal to be wasted, as if they are killed during the stun it would render them unfit for Muslim consumption.
+Since the animal must be alive, but not necessarily conscious, halal slaughter may include both stun and non-stun methods.
+There is opposition within the Muslim community to stun methods as some argue this causes more suffering to the animal and may cause the body of the animal to be wasted if they are killed during the stun (which often happens with standard stun methods used to kill chickens).
+Arriving for slaughter already dead renders animals unfit for Muslim consumption.

 Which animals is it used on?